caasmo/restinpieces-litestream/README.md

     ```
     For more information on `ripc`, see the [`ripc` documentation](https://github.com/caasmo/restinpieces/blob/master/doc/ripc.md).

+**Note:** A key principle of the `restinpieces` framework is that all configuration must be self-contained and securely stored in the database to create a single, auditable source of truth.
+Therefore, this module does not support environment variable expansion (e.g., `$HOME` or `${VAR}`) within the `litestream.yml` file.
+Using them will result in an error on startup.
+Please use explicit paths in your configuration.

 ## Logging

 The upstream Litestream project is designed primarily as a standalone binary.
 This architecture makes it difficult to cleanly inject a custom `slog.Logger` when using Litestream as an embedded library, as its internal components fall back to a global default logger.